creativecreatorormaybenot/clock/README.md

  * I did not go with the raw layer (here is an [old demonstration](https://github.com/creativecreatorormaybenot/pong) of the Flutter raw layer I did).
 This was not compatible with the `ClockCustomizer` and is also not convenient for working with data at all.
 The Flutter trees are pretty neat, so we should use them :)

- * Use Bézier curves to display background with cut to another color and animate that nicely, e.g. top half pink and bottom half yellow using a Bézier curve to create the cut.
+ * Use Bézier curves to display background with cut to another color and animate that nicely, e.g.top half pink and bottom half yellow using a Bézier curve to create the cut.